List of Mighty Morphin Power Rangers characters: Lord Zedd

 A year later, Zedd and Rita attended Dark Specter's conference on the Cimmerian Planet, Zedd toasting to Dark Specter's capture of Zordon and takeover of the universe and unsuccessfully tried to attack Andros when he was caught spying.
 Months later, they invaded the Vica Galaxy and quickly conquered it, defeating and capturing the Gold Ranger in the process.
 When Zordon's energy wave washed over them and their army, Zedd was spared, transformed into a human being.
 His love for Rita seemed to remain and the two danced together in the remnants of their army, much to the confusion and relief of the Gold Ranger.

-In Power Rangers Operation Overdrive.
-Nine years later, Rita and Zedd's son Thrax mentions that he seeks to rebuild his parents' legacy, disgusted by the fact that they were "lost to goodness".
+Nine years later in Power Rangers Operation Overdrive, Rita and Zedd's son Thrax mentions that he seeks to rebuild his parents' legacy, disgusted by the fact that they were "lost to goodness".
+Thrax is vanquished by the Sentinel Knight with Excelsior's sword.

 In Power Rangers Beast Morphers, Lord Zedd's staff is one of the many villain relics in Ryjack's collection that is acquired by Evox and his minions.
 Evox plans to revive and gather the most notorious villains in the universe with Ryjack's Re-Animizer after reviving Sledge's Crew and Snide.
-Lord Zedd was one of the candidates to be revived (another being Astronema, Koragg the Knight Wolf, and Psycho Red).
+Lord Zedd was one of the candidates to be revived (other candidates being Astronema, Koragg the Knight Wolf, and Psycho Red).
 Zedd was Scrozzle's choice until Robo-Roxy reminds everyone of what he and Rita did to the Machine Empire's Royal Family on the day after Jason returned the Gold Zeo powers to Trey of Triforia.
 Sledge then commented that Zedd would secretly plan to betray Evox as well once he was revived.